MicrosoftDocs/customer-insights/ci-docs/data/export-destinations.md

 There are two main types of exports:

 - **Data-out exports** let you export any type of table available in Dynamics 365 Customer Insights - Data.
 The tables that you select for export are exported with all data fields, metadata, schemas, and mapping details.
-A common use case for exports of full tables, which we call data-out exports, is to share data to Azure Data Lake Gen2, from where the tables are further processes by custom solutions built by our customers.
+A common use case for the export of full tables, which we call a data-out export, is to share data to Azure Data Lake Gen2, from where organizations can further process these tables with their custom solutions.
 - **Segment exports** let you export segment tables from Customer Insights - Data.
 Segments represent a list of customer profiles.
-When exporting segments you choose which data fields to include in each export.
-A common use case for such exports is sharing lists of your customers to advertising services like Google Ads or Meta Ads for remarketing purposes.
+When exporting segments, you choose which data fields to include in each export.
+A common use case for such exports is sharing lists of your customers to advertising services like Google Ads or Meta Ads for marketing purposes.

 ### Segment exports